rokubun/jason-docs/docs/index.md

 can be achieved.

-Do not have a reference station? **Worry not!** we have you covered, Jason will automatically look for a suitable reference station, among the ones regularly monitored by the service, and use it to try to achieve the best possible accuracy for your data.
+Do not have a reference station? **Worry not!** we have you covered, Jason will automatically look for a suitable reference station (CORS), among the ones regularly monitored by the service, and use it to try to achieve the best possible accuracy for your data.